- Animal vs Plant Protein: Which is better?

 Which protein is better for weight loss?

-If you want to lose weight, you should be a little careful while choosing foods for protein.
-Protein derived from plants is generally safer and healthier than protein derived from animals.
+To lose weight, you should be careful while choosing protein foods.
+Protein derived from plants is generally safer and healthier than animal protein.
 Plant-based protein is also considered better for weight loss.

-The reason for this is that protein from animal meat is high in saturated fat and cholesterol, due to which excessive consumption of them is not considered good for health.
-Therefore, if you are a non-vegetarian, you should also keep consuming good quantities of green vegetables, coarse cereals, fruits, pulses, etc.
+This is because protein from animal meat is high in saturated fat and cholesterol, so excessive consumption of them is not considered good for health.
+Therefore, if you are a non-vegetarian, you should also consume good quantities of green vegetables, coarse cereals, fruits, pulses, etc.

 Protein is an essential part of our diet that helps build, repair, and maintain body structures.

 This research claims that plant protein is better than animal protein.
-Some studies suggest that meat protein is unhealthy, but protein from nuts and seeds helps keep the heart healthy.
-According to research, animal protein is associated with a rapidly increasing risk of heart disease, while protein from plants is beneficial for the human heart.
+Some studies suggest meat protein is unhealthy, but protein from nuts and seeds helps keep the heart healthy.
+According to research, animal protein is associated with a rapidly increasing risk of heart disease, while plant protein benefits the human heart.

 Animal Protein Sources

-- Sources a variety of egg-dairy products, such as cheese, milk, and whey
+- Egg and dairy products, such as cheese, milk, and whey

 - Nonveg foods – chicken, turkey